direktdemokraterna/dd_anon/README.md

 # dd_anon
-Anonymisation server for liquid democracy system dd For more information see <https://github.com/direktdemokraterna/dd>
+Anonymisation server for liquid democracy system dd.

+For more information see <https://github.com/direktdemokraterna/dd>